psisoyev/psisoyev.github.io/_posts/2020-11-08-train-station.markdown

 that is attached using a `Subscription`.

 Simple as that.
 Almost.
-In a fact, it is a slightly more complicated process and if you want to learn more about Apache Pulsar check [documentation](https://pulsar.apache.org/docs/en/pulsar-2.0/).
+In a fact, it is a slightly more complicated process and if you want to learn more about Apache Pulsar [check out its documentation](https://pulsar.apache.org/docs/en/pulsar-2.0/).

 # The multi-billion business logic
 Earlier we mentioned two events that can happen on the railway - train departure and arrival.
 It is time to define them: